kacperwalter/kacperwalter/README.md

+Disclaimer: at my current job, I don't use GitHub :( so currently no Livespace related contributions here.

 # Hi there 👋
 I am Kacper, frontend web developer with background in long-term product projects and as a developer in marketing teams, also have experience in delivering smaller websites.
 Focused on creating awesome UI's and mixing it with well written business logic.
 Driven by a can-do approach and long-term perspective instead of quick fixes.